 …and start the stain removing process

 Remember!
-Never use bleach on ceramic sink because it may ruin the finish.
+You should never use bleach on ceramic sinks because it can ruin the finish.